romeoagyemang/movie-search-app/README.md

 # movie-search-app
-A platform for seaching movies both old and new movies.
+A platform for searching movies both old and new movies.